crystalodi/nytreact/README.md

-# Eat The Burger
+# New York Times Search

-Eat The Burger is an app that allows you to add different types of burgers and then "devour" them later.
+New York Times Search that allows you to use the New York Times article search API to retrieve articles, view articles, and save them for viewing later.

 ## Live version
-Go [here](https://lit-hamlet-29799.herokuapp.com/) to view the app.
+Go [here](https://crystal-nyt-search.herokuapp.com/) to view the app.

 ## Getting Started